-Can I submit research which has previously been submitted to a Breast Cancer Now Scientific Advisory Board and was not funded?
+Can I submit research which has previously been submitted to a Breast Cancer Now Grants Committee and was not funded?

 Yes, but please state in the Expression of Interest form the title and reference number of the proposal that was previously declined.